da0x/ezrest/README.md

 println("response object:", response)
 ```
 ## Request Headers
-Request headers have to explicitly defined.
+Request headers have to be explicitly defined.
 You can use ezrest.DefaultHeaders as shown above or
 you can add your own.
 Here's an example:
 ```
 headers := ezrest.DefaultHeaders()